liuchunchi/draft-liu-acme-rats/draft-ietf-acme-rats.md

 In enterprise access cases, security administrators wish to check the security status of an accessing end device before it connects to the internal network.
 Endpoint Detection and Response (EDR) softwares can check the security/trustworthiness statuses of the device and produce an Attestation Result (AR) if the check passes.
 ACME-RA procedures can then be used to redeem a certificate using the AR.

 With that being said, a more specific use case is as follows: an enterprise employee visits multiple campuses, and connects to each one's WiFi.
-For example, an inspector visits many (tens of) power substations a day, connects to the local WiFi, download log data, proceed to the next and repeat the process.
+For example, an inspector visits many (tens of) power substations a day, connects to the local WiFi, downloads log data, proceeds to the next and repeat the process.

 Current access solution include: 1.
-The inspector remembers the password for each WiFi, and conduct the 802.1X EAP password-based (PAP/CHAP/MS-CHAPv2) authentication. or 2. an enterprise MDM receives the passwords and usernames over application layer connection from the MDM server, and enter them on user's behalf.
-While Solution 1 obviously suffer from management burdens induced by massive number of password pairs, and password rotation requirements, the drawback of Solution 2 is more obsecure, which include:
+The inspector remembers the password for each WiFi, and conducts the 802.1X EAP password-based (PAP/CHAP/MS-CHAPv2) authentication. or 2. an enterprise MDM receives the passwords and usernames over an application layer connection from the MDM server, and enters them on user's behalf.
+While Solution 1 obviously suffers from management burdens induced by the massive number of password pairs, and password rotation requirements, the drawback of Solution 2 is more obsecure, which include:

 a.
 Bring Your Own Device (BYOD) situation and MDM is not available.
 b.
 Password could risk leakage due to APP compromise, or during Internet transmission.
-Anyone with leaked password can access, without binding of trusted/usual devices.
+Anyone with the leaked password can access, without binding of trusted/usual devices.
 c.
 The RADIUS Client/Access Point/Switch is not aware of the identity of the accessing device, therefore cannot enforce more fine-grained access policies.

 An ideal user story is:
-1. When the inspector is at base (or whenever the Remote Attestation-based check is available), he get his device inspected and redeem a certificate using ACME-RA.
+1. When the inspector is at base (or whenever the Remote Attestation-based check is available), he gets his device inspected and redeems a certificate using ACME-RA.
-2. When at substation, the inspector authenticate to the WiFi using EAP-TLS, where all the substations have the company root CA installed.
+2. When at the substation, the inspector authenticate to the WiFi using EAP-TLS, where all the substations have the company root CA installed.
 2*.
 Alternatively, the Step 2 can use EAP-repeater mode, where the RADIUS Client redirects the request back to the RADIUS Server for more advanced checks.

 ## BYOD devices